 A-Train is a train simulation game created by the Japanese developer Artdink.
-Initially called "Take the A-Train", the first game was released in Japan in 1986, followed by a sequel in 1988.
-It was with the third chapter that Maxis decided to purchase the rights of the Japanese game, translate it, port it to Amiga and Macintosh and finally publish it in 1992/1993.
-This version was simply called "A-Train" and it was the first game published by Maxis that was not developed by them.
+Initially called "Take the A-Train," the first game was released in Japan in 1986, followed by a sequel in 1988.
+With the third chapter, Maxis decided to purchase the rights of the Japanese game, translate it, port it to Amiga and Macintosh, and finally publish it in 1992/1993.
+This version was simply called "A-Train," and it was the first game published by Maxis that was not developed internally.

-In A-Train you are the head of a railroad company and you have to create a transport system that will make the city grow.
-You will have to take care about resources and passengers.
-As long as the city expands, new businesses will start and you will have to take care of new resources.
+In A-Train, you are the head of a railroad company, and you have to create a transport system that will make the city grow.
+You will have to take care of resources and passengers.
+As long as the city expands, new businesses will start, and you will have to manage new resources.

-The stock market, the changing seasons, the revolutionary isometric graphics filled with animations, all contributed to the creation of an interesting and rich game.
-It's worth noting that Amiga models with at least 1.5Mb ram were able to play the game in hi-res graphics mode.
+The stock market, the changing seasons, and the revolutionary isometric graphics filled with animations all contributed to creating an interesting and rich game.
+It's worth noting that Amiga models with at least 1.5Mb ram could play the game in hi-res graphics mode.

 Despite the huge success in Japan and the very positive reviews, A-Train did not sell well in the U.S. However, it was an inspiration for Maxis during the creation of Sim City 2000.